intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 Try to explain what you are doing and thinking as much as you can.
 It's really useful for us to understand what's going on in your head and to know why you are doing X and not Y. Not only this, we may be able to help you telling you the name of that method you forgot!

 ## Think before you code
-It may seem obvious, but we've seen candidates that looked like they were programming by trial and error: "does 5 work? and 6? maybe is 7?".
+It may seem obvious, but we've seen candidates that looked like they were programming by trial and error: "does 5 work? and 6? maybe it's 7?".

 Don't ever do that, not in a tech interview, not while playing with a new language, not when coding production code.

 Every change you do should be driven by some reasoning and expectations.
 "I think this change will fix that test because of X".
 In case your brain works so fast that it may look like you are not reasoning, follow the previous tip and explain what you are doing.

 ## Show your strengths, do what you know best
-We've already stressed that coding is one of the things you do better, so we are presenting an excellent opportunity to show off.
+We've already stressed that coding is one of the things you do best, so we are presenting an excellent opportunity to show off.

 Focus on simplicity and on what you know best.
 Don't try fancy things you just read yesterday on HN, do what you've been doing solidly in the past years.